 (mattresses are provided)

-Sleeping bag or duvet and sheet
+Sleeping bag or duvet and bottom sheet to cover the matress

 An extra blanket to keep you toasty-warm in bed (or to put over your legs if we are out in the evenings)